 The first appearance of Greg Willis, a.k.a.
 Gravity, who was created by Mike Norton and me for Marvel.
 It was pretty cool to co-create this guy and have him interact with my all-time favorite super hero.
 We hoped here to do a modern take on the 80s Spider-Man vibe where he was college-aged, juggling work and bills and dating and trying his best to help people.

 This is where Spider-Man Loves Mary Jane started.
 It was a concept brought to me by editor Mackenzie Cadenhead, and originally requested by Avi Arad.
-Considering the populatiry of Mary Jane Watson in the Spider-Man movies, he thought there should be a comic starring her.
+Considering the popularity of Mary Jane Watson in the Spider-Man movies, he thought there should be a comic starring her.
 Mac asked me to envision a comic where Mary Jane was the main protagonist and Spider-Man and Peter Parker were supporting characters.
-What a joy this series was to write and collaborate on with such a talented editorial and art team.
+What a joy this series was to write and collaborate on with such talented editorial and art teams.